meows/racket/docs/function-intro.md

 Here are some examples of *applying* or using a function, with functions you're probably already familiar with.
 See if you can understand what they do.
 Notice that the first atom inside an expression is assumed to be a function.
+Everything afterward is assumed to be an input for the function.

 ``` clojure
 ;; Addition